sjustus/fend-proj7-neighborhood-map/project-checklist-neighborhood.md

 [x]  -Research a few candidates for third-part API integrations and choose one that makes sense for the project
         -Yelp
-[x]  -Obtain developer credentials for Google Maps (and your chosen API, if required) []  -Test the API and build a static Google Map.
+[x]  -Obtain developer credentials for Google Maps (and your chosen API, if required) [x]  -Test the API and build a static Google Map.
-[]    -Make sure to understand how to query your chosen API and successfully recieve JSON data from the response [x]    -Make sure to understand how the Google Maps Javascript API works and be able to initialize a map and add map markers without React
+[]    -Make sure to understand how to query your chosen API and successfully receive JSON data from the response [x]    -Make sure to understand how the Google Maps JavaScript API works and be able to initialize a map and add map markers without React

 ╭── <Start Building>
   -Commit early, commit often.